zhengshuai1001/JiKouCompany/README.md

 We tend to judge others by their behavior, and ourselves by our intentions.

 To be free is not merely to cast off one's chains, but to live in a way that respects and enhances the freedom of others.

+Success isn't about how your life looks to others.
+It's about how it feels to you.